Sign up for our newsletter

 About 121.5 million adults in the U.S. suffer from heart disease.
 Many feel its effects in bed.

-You’ve had a procedure to improve your health—great!
+You’ve had surgery to improve your health—great!
 Now, when can you get back to having sex?

 If you’re suffering from poor digestive health, sex can be the very last thing on your mind.